In our study of Ecclesiastes chapter four, we continue our search for the purpose of life by looking at the philosophy of living for self.

 Solomon gives us examples of how two are better than one but then ends the passage speaking of a three stranded cord.
 This makes us wonder what he is talking about and we find the answer in Genesis 2.
 There we see that a woman was created to be with a man and they were to work together.
 The third cord is God as they were designed to work together with God to fulfill His plan for their lives.
 A man and woman walking and working together for the glory of God is the only way that a life has lasting meaning.

-Better a poor but wise youth than an old but foolish king who no longer knows how to take warning.
+Better a youth who is poor but wise than a king who is old but foolish, no longer willing to listen to advice.

 You can almost feel the sorrow as Solomon looks back at his younger days and the wisdom that he was granted by God.
 He contrasts that to where he is now which was that he had disobeyed God and married women he was told that he could not.